google/timesketch/docs/Users-Guide.md

 Views are saved search queries.
 Those can either be created by the User, by API or via Analyzers.

 To create a view from the Web Ui, click the *Save as view* button on the top right of the Search fiels in the Explore Tab of a sketch.

-### Heatmap

-*This feature is currently not implemented in the Web UI*

-~~The heatmap aggregation calculates on which day of the week and at which hour events happened.
-This can be very useful e.g. when analyzing lateral movement or login events.~~

 ### Stories